angelanglez/temusproject7/project7/envpath/guide.md

 pip install -r requirements.txt

-> Create .env file for API keys:
+> Create .env file for API keys (don't forget to fill in your keys):

 touch .env